 Let’s face it, we can’t do this alone.
 If your significant other or your family isn’t on board, it’s going to be a very difficult journey.
 Holding each other accountable is so important!
 And building a homestead can be such a special thing to experience together!

 If your loved ones are on the fence, encourage them to participate at their own pace.
 Invite them on the journey with you, rather than forcing it upon them.
 It may take some time, but hopefully they will learn to love it too!

 Be strategic with your land

 My advice: Learn as much as you can about every form and type of gardening.
+Take a permaculture design class.
 Research what other people are doing.
 Ask for help.
 Visit both rural and urban gardens and homesteads.

 There are so many opportunities to learn and improve your skills!
 Start with free online resources and your local extension office.
 And as your skills grow, you may even consider investing in professional education, like a permaculture design program.